freeCodeCamp/devdocs/CONTRIBUTING.md

 ## Requesting new features

 1. Search for similar feature requests; someone may have already requested it.
-2. Make sure your feature fits DevDocs's [vision and stated goals](https://github.com/Thibaut/devdocs/blob/master/README.md#vision).
+2. Make sure your feature fits DevDocs's [vision](https://github.com/Thibaut/devdocs/blob/master/README.md#vision).
 3. Provide a clear and detailed explanation of the feature and why it's important to add it.

 For general feedback and ideas, please use the [mailing list](https://groups.google.com/d/forum/devdocs).